 Born in the Dominican Republic in an impoverished community, Alexandra Gratereaux’s family moved to Miami when she was six years old.
 Her parents explained to her that they had done their job by struggling to bring her to the United States and implored her not to “waste this opportunity.”
-The 21-year-old Long Island University Brooklyn Campus Honors student has not let them down.
+The 21-year-old LIU Brooklyn Honors student has not let them down.

 Alexandra, a resident of Bedford-Stuyvesant in Brooklyn graduated cum laude on May 13, 2010, having received numerous Commencement awards and two fellowships.
 Through the fellowships, she spent time in Africa and Costa Rica, employing her media arts and journalism skills to improve the lives of residents there.